 Download our 20 page guide to holistic skincare to help you find and address the cause of your acne.

-Studies in twins and first-degree relatives such as sibling and parents show that acne has a strong genetic component.
-It means that if your parents remember having acne, there is a high probability that you may also develop it.
+Studies in twins and first-degree relatives such as siblings and parents show that acne has a strong genetic link.
+This means that if your parents remember having teenage acne for example, there is a high probability that you may also develop it.

 how hormones cause acne

 Hormones play a critical role in acne development.
 Both female hormones called oestrogens that rise and fall during the menstrual cycle, and male hormones called androgens that surge during puberty can cause hormonal acne.
 Ultimately, they increase the production of the natural skin oil called sebum.
 Excessive levels of sebum, at any age, is a cause of acne.

 acne during puberty

 During puberty, an increase in the androgen sex hormones causes the sebaceous glands deep within the skin to grow larger and make more oily sebum.
 It is important to remember that these ‘male’ androgen hormones are present not only in men but also in women, just in smaller quantities.

 An imbalance of male and female hormones can lead to acne.
 Over-the-counter bodybuilding and dietary supplements may contain added anabolic steroids which are synthetic androgens.
 They can cause or exacerbate hormonal acne.

 Other hormones that can lead to severe acne formation are high levels of growth hormone and insulin-like growth factor 1 (IGF-1).